Megna Health Rapid COVID-19 IgG & IgM Test Kit

 Rapid COVID-19 Antigen Test

-The Rapid COVID-19 Antigen Test is a lateral flow immunoassay intended for rapid qualitative detection of nucleocapsid antigens from COVID-19 in human nasal swab, throat swab and sputum from individuals who are suspected of COVID-19 within the first seven days of the onset of symptoms.
+The Rapid COVID-19 Antigen Test is a lateral flow immunoassay intended for rapid qualitative detection of nucleocapsid antigens from COVID-19 in human nasopharyngeal and anterior nasal swabs, sputum specimens from individuals who are suspected of COVID-19 within the first five days of the onset of symptoms.

 Results will be visually shown within 10 minutes without utilizing additional equipment.
 A mobile App is available to display the result.

 The test kit is manufactured in Pennsylvania and has been CE Certified for European market.